Noise suppression guide

 Noise in speaker wiring

-Sometimes noise can also come in through the speaker wires.
+Noise can also come in through the speaker wires.
 To test them, turn the system off and disconnect the speaker wires from the amps.
 Now start the car.
 If the noise is still there, then it's being radiated into the speaker wires.
-You'll have to reposition them.
+Reposition them, or, as a last resort, shield them by wrapping them with Mu-metal foil.

-If the noise doesn't disappear, then your ignition system may not be grounded well enough.
-It may be broadcasting ticks to other items such as your air cleaner, hood, exhaust system, etc. With your sound system on and the car running, try grounding each of these different components of the car.
+If the noise doesn't disappear, then your ignition system may not be grounded well enough and is broadcasting ticks to other items such as your air cleaner, hood, exhaust system, etc. Chances are, grounding one of the under-hood components will eliminate the noise.
+With your sound system on and the car running, try grounding each of these different components of the car.
 It's possible that grounding one of your car's components will eliminate the noise.
 If so, make the ground permanent with a braided ground strap.

 Noise and your nervous system